 Who Pays Your Medical Bills If You’re Injured In A Work Accident? – Accident At Work Medical Bills Guide

-By John Bowes.
-Last Updated 1st March 2021.
+By Jo Greenwood.
+Last Updated 27th July 2023.
 If you’re injured in a work accident, you could end up with a large bill for medical costs incurred while being treated and recovering from your injuries.
 In this guide, we’re going to try and answer the question, “who pays your medical bills if injured in a work accident”.
 We’ll also look at what treatment and care costs might be incurred, other things you can claim compensation for and when you could make no win no fee personal injury claims following an accident at work.

 Here at Legal Expert, we offer a free assessment of your claim and our advisors offer free advice too.
 If you’d like to start your claim right away, please call us on 0800 073 8804 today.

 Alternatively, to find out more about claiming work accident medical expenses, please carry on reading.

 Select A Section

 - Our Guide To Who Pays Your Medical Bills If Injured In A Work Accident

 - What Are Injuries And Accidents At Work?